-Join David Isbitski for an in-depth discussion in this video Storing our app data in the cloud, part of Up and Running with Azure Mobile Services.
+Join David Isbitski for an in-depth discussion in this video Storing our app data in the cloud, part of Learning Azure Mobile Services.

 Now that we have our user interface working so that we can log in and out of facebook we need to combine all of those user interface elements so that we actually make calls upto our service.
 So the first thing we'll do is this get user data function that we wrote when we detect we've already been logged in and there is an existing user ID in local settings.
 We need to write that so, let's come down here and say, this function will get all the latest Facebook info for the user and updates for our UI.